 Ofcom Chief Executive, Ed Richards has referred to the changes as creating 'a new relationship, whereby PPP will become an Agency of Ofcom to whom we can give direction, together with the new formal Framework Agreement that will codify the necessary changes' (Richards 2007: 3; confirmed by PPP Press Release, 19.2.08).
-He separately argued that the saga was not one of a regulatory vacuum but rather a 'systemic failure of compliance' (cited in Tryhorn 2007: 1).
-It was also claimed by Lord Currie, Ofcom Chair, that it could not have uncovered the problems earlier without being 'incredibly heavy-handed' (cited in EdgeCliffe-Johnson 2007b: 1).
-As for PPP, its Chairman was recently reported as having argued that the regulatory body should focus in the future in anticipating where problems may occur (Parker 2006), though for the most part it tends to be a responsive mode regulator (author's interview 2008).
+However, he separately argued that the saga was not one of a regulatory vacuum but rather a 'systemic failure of compliance' (cited in Tryhorn 2007: 1).
+It was also claimed by Lord Currie, Ofcom Chair, that it could not have incovered the problems earlier without being 'incredibly heavy-handed' (cited in EdgeCliffe-Johnson 2007b: 1).
+As for PPP, its Chairman was recently reported as having argued that the regulatory body should focus in the future in anticipating where problems may occur (Parker 2006).
 In responding to Ofcom's consultation, it had agreed that broadcasters should be directly responsible for PRS through a change in their licences.
 However, PPP was keen to position itself prominently in any future regulatory scenario by asserting that licence amendment in itself was not a guarantor of compliance and that PPP would be 'well placed to help Ofcom deal with non-compliance by the party recognised as "service provider" using its Code of Practice (PPP 2007:3-4).
 In March 2007, PPP issued a consultation document making a number of recommendations for change to its Code, the most important of which relate to the creation of a smaller Board and the establishment of a Code Compliance Panel (Ofcom 2008).

 In a 2008 statement, Ofcom issued a detailed list of guidance to broadcasters on how to conduct PRS use.
-In these, an important distinction between the future roles of Ofcom and PPP was made.
+In these an important distinction between the future roles of Ofcom and PPP was made.
 Regarding competitions, complaints alleging broadcast of misleading information about PRS charges or line availability would be referred to PPP since 'they are considered to be complaints about promotional material concerning the premium rate services itself'.
 However, 'complaints concerning potential unfairness surrounding the conduct of a competition or its solution and/or methodology' would 'normally be investigated by Ofcom (Ofcom 2008: 36-37).
-This continued dichotomisation, however, must be open to question in terms of its use of regulatory resources and, more importantly, clarity to viewers.
+However, arguably this could create conflict - why can't Ofcom do both?

-The extent to which damage to viewer trust has occurred as a result of the revelations on PRS use in TV was clear from efforts made by regulators and regulatees to reassure them.
+The extent to which damage to viewer trust has occurred as a result of the revelations on PRS use in TV was clear from efforts made by regulators and regulates to reassure viewers.
 It was reported that PPP was contemplating the introduction of a trustmark system (Tryhorn, 2007) that would mean broadcasters paying for a regular independent audits (Gibson 2007), an interesting measure drawn from the self-regulatory toolbox.
 PPP also suggested that phone-in TV programmes should provide cost warnings after each £10 is spent by consumers, as well as information on viewers' chances of being put through as a contestant in a phone-in competition (Holmwood 2007b).
 In September 2007, the Heads of the UK's four main terrestrial broadcasters, BBC, ITV, Channel 4 and Channel 5, met to try to resolve the series of issues in an increasingly high profile affair (Robinson 2007).
 ITV's involvement in PRS phone-ins was described by its Chairman, Michael Grade, as a 'complete shambles' (cited in Parker 2007: 1).